 - 2 long green chiles, such as Anaheims—stemmed, seeded and coarsely chopped

-- 2 Tbsp chopped mint leaves
+- 2 tablespoons chopped mint leaves (spearmint)

 - 1 tablespoon tomato paste